RobDWaller/ReallySimpleJavaScriptTest/README.md

 arrays.
 This object is stored in the `./assets/js/test-data.js` file.

-Your JavaScript code for manipulating the data and passing it to the DOM should be written in the file `./assets/js/test-script.js`
+Your JavaScript code for manipulating the data and passing it to the DOM should be written in the file `./assets/js/test-script.js`.

+Any written or generated CSS should appear in the file `./assets/css/style.css`.

 ### The JSON Object